charles-m-doan/distinction-space/content/Supportive/On_Usefulness.md

 ## III.
 Clarification of Where Work Must Be Done

-Within MAF, substantive work cannot be displaced onto foundations.
+Within DC, substantive work cannot be displaced onto foundations.

 As a result: